ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 ![transaction](/img/network-upgrade/wagmi-tx.png)

 Immediately after the transaction is accepted, the new fee config takes effect.
-We can check with the `getFeeCofig` that the values are reflected in the active fee config:
+We can check with the `getFeeCofig` that the values are reflected in the active fee config (again this action can be performed by anyone):

 ![getFeeConfig](/img/network-upgrade/getFeeConfig.png)